wj-user/MSc/ReadMe/ReadMe.md

 The HKU MSc(CS) is an Android Mobile App to promote the MSc(CompCs) Programme at HKU.
 It provides almost all the basic and nesessary information which is helpful to the candidates.

+The app is developed with Android API 28.

 ## Contents

 * Main page